kontena/pharos-docs/networking/README.md

 ##### `nat_outgoing` (optional)

 Whether or not calico should apply NAT on the kubernetes nodes to outgoing packets from pods.
 Supported options: `true` (default), `false`

+##### `environment` (optional)

+Optional environment variables to set for Calico node daemonset.
+For possible values see Calico reference docs: https://docs.projectcalico.org/v3.5/reference/

+#### Enabling Prometheus metrics

+Enabling Prometheus metrics happens via environment variables as specified in the example.
+This also automatically creates a "headless" service for metrics discovery.

+**Note:** Calico node daemonset runs in host network space so make sure the port you choose is free on all the hosts.